Nadia DiMofte – Regional Director

 Raresh DiMofte – Logistix Coordinator

-Raresh is a professional actor with a BA in Drama and experience in film, TV & theater - Raresh's IMDb.
-You can see him in Arrow, UnReal, The Man in the High Castle, Tomorrow People, DC's Legends of Tomorrow etc. Raresh is also a Filmmaker, with experience in Producing and Writing indie shorts.
+Raresh is a professional actor with a BA in Drama and experience in film, TV & theater.
+He is also a Filmmaker, with experience in Producing indie shorts.
 He is beyond passionate about film.
-If you are looking for an excellent partner in a conversation about movies look for him at one of our mixers.
+If you are looking for an excellent partner in a conversation about motion pictures look for him at one of our mixers.

 Elliot Grove – Founder